gihrig/dotfiles/README.md

 > ## Note
 > This utility is designed to run on a fresh macOS install: \
+> If errors are encountered, correct the error and run the script again \
 > Things you will need:
 > - Internet connection
 > - usb key with bootable installer (optional)